AndreDev385/blog/src/content/blog/errors-as-values.md

 - Fetching data
 - Querying databases

-I always ended up with may `try/catch` blocks in my code, unsure how to manage the error in the calling code.
+I always ended up with many `try/catch` blocks in my code, unsure how to manage the error in the calling code.
 When I decided to address every error I encountered, I often overlooked some or told myself, "Then I will handle that case," and of course, I didn't.
-Then these errors would pop up at runtime and i felt insecure about when my code was free of bugs or not.
+Then these errors would pop up at runtime and I felt insecure about when my code was free of bugs or not.

 ## How other languages handle errors?
 For the past year, I've been very interested in [Rust](https://www.rust-lang.org/) and I've learned a little bit about it, I found that is a interesting language with a very different way (at least for me) to deal with issues like safety, performance and memory management.